5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 2. Pres "D", drag in your system's DSDT and hit "ENTER"
 3. Generate all the SSDTs you need.
 4. The SSDTs will be stored under `Results` inside the `SSDTTime-master`Folder along with `patches_OC.plist`.
-5. Copy the generated `SSDTs` to EFI > OC > ACPI and your Config using OpenCore Auxiliary Tools
+5. Copy the generated `SSDTs` to EFI/OC/ACPI and your Config using OpenCore Auxiliary Tools
 6. Open `patches_OC.plist` and copy the included patches to your `config.plist` (to the same section, of course).
 7. Save and Reboot.
 Done.